-The elasticity of the stock estimated in subsection 4.1 provides an aggregate estimation of the behavioral response to the municipal wealth tax reform.
+The elasticity of the stock estimated in subsection 4.1 provides an estimation of the behavioral response to the municipal wealth tax reform.
 By decomposing the change in taxable wealth we could estimate how much of the overall response is due to in-migration to the municipality of Bø, and how much is residually due to wealth accumulation (or assets appreciation) of immobile taxpayers.
 Because our study focuses exclusively on short-run treatment effects, we expect a limited role played by real responses such as changes in consumption and savings behavior, or changes in earnings through labor supply.
 Our third-party reported data limits as well the role of voluntary self-disclosures, in other words, wealth accumulation by non-movers that comes from suddenly declaring to tax authorities formerly undeclared assets, due to the lower tax rates (see Alstadsæter, Johannesen, Le Guern Herry, and Zucman (2022) on the effort that the Norwegian authorities have made to push wealthy individuals to disclose assets previously hidden abroad).
 The decomposition of the aggregate effect can be lined out as follows.

-$$\Delta W{m,t} = \Delta W{m,t}^{\text{res}} + W{m,t}^{\text{imm}} - W{m,t-1}^{\text{out}}, \tag{6}$$ where $\Delta W{it}^{\rm res}$ is the wealth change from residents of Bø, also defined as the immobile tax-payers.
+$$\Delta W{m,t} = \Delta W{m,t}^{\text{res}} + W{m,t}^{\text{imm}} - W{m,t-1}^{\text{out}}, \tag{6}$$ where $\Delta W{it}^{\rm res}$ is the wealth change from residents of Bø, also defined as the immobile taxpayers.
 The other two terms represent the wealth brought to Bø by immigrant taxpayers, and the wealth that movers take out from Bø.
-To estimate the share of taxable wealth brought to Bø by movers, we focus on pooled pre-reform years 2015-2019, and compute the average percentage of all taxable wealth declared in Bø that is owned by in-movers in the period: 19.2%.
-This share rises to 79.2% in the post-treatment years, clearly documenting the substantial role of mobility in the aggregate wealth response to the municipal tax reform.
+To estimate the share of taxable wealth brought to Bø by movers, we focus on pre-reform years 2015-2019, and compute the percentage of all taxable wealth declared in Bø that is owned by in-movers in each given year: it lies around a negligible 1%.
+This share rises to over 71% in 2020 and it is approximately 20% in 2021, clearly documenting the substantial role of mobility in the aggregate wealth response to the municipal tax reform.
 Table 8 shows the percentage in each of the years under analysis.